Cron

 true or false

-Determines if the plugin shall be executed immediately upon creation
+Determines if the plugin will be executed immediately upon creation

 run_on_deploy = false

-With that in mind, a typical manifest.toml file for a Private Cron plugin looks like:
+With that in mind, a typical manifest.toml file for a private cron plugin looks like this:

 manifest_version = 2.0